George-83/automation-ui-tests-playwright-lead-consult/README.md

-# LEAD Consult WEB UI Testing Project
+# WEB UI Test Project №2

 This project provides automated tests for the public web site [https://www.leadconsult.eu](https://www.leadconsult.eu/), built using **TypeScript** and the **Playwright** framework.